-A very long time ago in the jungles the rain forests of Brazil a young Hunter was out looking for food.
+A very long time ago in the jungles, the rain forests of Brazil, a young Hunter searched for food.
 He wandered further and further into the thick brush, lost.
-Before evening and the darkness came, the Hunter looked for a place to hide; he was in grave danger from the cold.
-When deep in the trees the hunter observes a sparkling light, which he had never seen before.
-Walking to the sparkling light, he entered a camp of Monkeys, who sat around sparkling, flashing colors of which the hunter had never seen.
+Before evening and the darkness came, the Hunter looked for a place to hide.
+He was in grave danger from the cold dampness.
+When deep in the trees, the Hunter observes a sparkling light.
+Walking to the sparkling light, he entered a camp of Monkeys, who sat around the sparkling, flashing colors.

-The Monkeys sat around the light and held sticks were yams, which hung just about the reaching flicker.
+The Monkeys held sticks where yams hung just reaching flicker flame.
 The Hunter smelled the sweetness and felt the heat, the warmth from the dancing light.

-One Monkey stood and greeted the young Hunter, "Come join us by our FIRE, you must be hungry and very cold."
+One Monkey stood and greeted the young Hunter, "Come, join us by our FIRE; you must be hungry and cold."

-The other Monkeys greeted him with a smile and waved their hands to motioned him to sit by the FIRE.
+Other Monkeys greeted with a smile and waved their hands to motioned the Hunter to sit by the FIRE.